 Ordinarily, the school system is a critical safety net for children who cannot afford private swimming lessons.
-New AusPlay data also highlights that swimming lessons in school children (ages 5-14) are down 12 per cent from 2019 levels.
+New AusPlay data also highlights that swimming lessons

 This data supports Royal Life Saving research reporting that many children may have stopped lessons altogether after COVID-19 forced the closure of aquatic centres across the country over the past two years, and highlights how in addition to the aquatic industry, schools need to re-prioritise in-water swimming and water safety activities for students with urgency.